Free home visits

 Hearing loss and dizziness often go hand in hand, indicating potential underlying health issues.
 Hearing loss refers to a reduced ability to perceive sounds, either partially or completely.
-It can stem from various causes, such as aging, exposure to loud noises, infections, or genetic factors.
+It can stem from various causes, such as ageing, exposure to loud noises, infections, or genetic factors.

 Dizziness and hearing loss are two separate medical conditions, but they can sometimes be related.
 Dizziness is a common symptom of hearing loss, especially in people with severe or profound hearing loss.
 It can also be a side effect of certain medications used to treat hearing loss.

 Dizziness is a common reason people see their GP.
 If you are feeling dizzy, it is important that you seek medical help quickly to be evaluated.
-Dizziness can be due to various conditions and illnesses but is usually caused when the connection between the eyes, inner ear and the brain is damaged.
+Dizziness can be due to various conditions and illnesses but is usually caused when the connection between the eyes, inner ear, and the brain is damaged.

 Although dizziness can take many forms, it is always when there is a disturbance to your sense of balance.
 It can be caused by a number of factors, including inner ear disorders, vestibular disorders, cardiovascular problems, and certain medications.

-The symptoms of dizziness can be unsteadiness, disorientation, spinning, nausea and feeling light-headed.
+The symptoms of dizziness can be unsteadiness, disorientation, spinning, nausea, and feeling light-headed.
 But how and why does this happen?

 Inside your ears, there are three small semi-circular canals containing both fluid and crystals - known as endolymphs and otoliths.
 These crystals move and float in the fluid mirroring your body's angular position.

 Dizziness is not a disease but more a symptom of a much bigger problem.
-There are many triggers for dizziness such as side effects of medication, a bumpy car journey and motion sickness.
+There are many triggers for dizziness such as side effects of medication, a bumpy car journey, and motion sickness.
 There are also different variations of dizziness.
 These are:

 Inner ear dizziness is common, as dizziness is generally caused by a problem with your inner ear, problematic blood circulation, or a pressure of fluid or nerves in the inner ear.
 For example, after a cold, your ears can become inflamed or swollen This can result in bouts of dizziness.